mattst/MultipleSelectionScroller/README.md

 ## Multiple Selection Scroller - Plugin for Sublime Text v.2 and v.3

+### Features

+A quick overview of what this plugin can do.

+- Scroll to selection commands - center chosen selection on the middle line:
+  1. Scroll to previous selection (backwards)
+  2. Scroll to next selection (forwards)
+  3. Scroll to first selection
+  4. Scroll to last selection
+- Clear to selection commands - clear all selections leaving a single cursor at:
+  1. Clear to first selection
+  2. Clear to last selection
+  3. Clear to selection on, or nearest to, the middle line
+- Automatic scroll cycling, from last selection to first and visa-versa.
+- User feedback status messages, e.g. *scroll at selection: 5 of 11* or *cleared at selection: 3 of 5*

+### Description

 Multiple Selection Scroller is a Sublime Text plugin which provides commands to allow scrolling forwards and backwards through the current selections by moving the visible region so that the next/previous selection is centered on the middle line.
 Cycling from the last selection up to the